ashishsingh0307/Learn_javascript/README.md

                     }
                     console.log(username); // OUTPUT : error || CAN NOT ACCESS AS ITS IN THE BLOCK SCOPE OF THE IF ELSE STATEMENT ABOVE

                 --> HOISTING

                     --> console.log(addone(5));
                         function addone(num){ // FUNCTION DECLARATION NORMAL WAY || WHEN DECLARED THIS WAY HOISTING IS SUPPORTED return num + 1;
                         }
                         // ABOVE DECLARED FUNCTION IS NORMAL FUNCTION

                     --> console.log(addtwo(3));
                         const addtwo = function(num){ // FUNCTION DECLARATION USING VARIABLES || WHEN DECLARED THIS WAY HOISTING IS NOT SUPPORTED BECAUSE WE CAN ONLY USE VAR KEYWORD FOR HOISTING.
 CONST AND LET DOES NOT SUPPORT HOISTING. return num + 2;
                         }
                         // ABOVE DECLARED FUNCTION IS ALSO CALLED EXPRESSION.

                         ==> WHEN DECLARED LIKE EXPRESSION THAT FUNCTION CAN NOT BE CALLED BEFORE DECLARATION OF A VARIABLE.
                             WHEN DECLARED NORMALLY A FUNCTION CAN BE CALLED BEFORE THE DECLARATION OF THE FUNCTION.

 VIDEO 23 - INTRODUCTION TO ARROW FUNCTION

-            ->
+            -> THIS KEYWORD => THIS KEYWORD TELLS US ABOUT THE CURRENT CONTEXT.

+                --> INSTANCE 1

+                        # CREATING AN OBJECT

+                        const user = {
+                            username : "Ashish",
+                            Fees : 999,

+                            welcomeMsg : function(){
+                                console.log(`${this.username}, Welcome to Website`);
+                                console.log(this); // THIS SHOWS US THE OBJECTS INSIDE THE USER }
+                        }

+                        user.welcomeMsg(); // OUTPUT : Ashish, Welcome to Website
+                        user.username = "Sam";
+                        user.welcomeMsg(); // OUTPUT : Sam, Welcome to Website

+                        // WHAT HAPPENS IS WHEN WE SAY THIS IT TAKES THE CURRENT CONTEXT OF THE SCOPE
+                        // AND WHEN WE SAY 'this.username' WE REFER TO THE USERNAME WHICH IF DEFINED IN THE OBJECT.
+                        // BUT WHEN WE CHNAGE THE VALUE OF USERNAME THE OUTUPT WILL BE CHNAGED ACCORDING TO THE VALUE THAT IS THERE IN THE CURRENT TIME.
+                        // WE DID NOT HARD CODE THE MESSAGE TO TAKE A SINGLE NAME.

 NOTE : () => Paranthesis.
        [] => Brackets.